ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. tip::A good starting point for batch size tuning is ``2048``.

-In `Ray Data <data>`, it is common practice to use batch sizes that are powers of two.
+In `Ray Data <data>`, it's common practice to use batch sizes that are powers of two.
 However, you are free to select any integer value for the batch size based on your needs.

 Batch Prefetching
 ~~~~~~~~~~~~~~~~~